HannaMussa/zanzibartours/README.md

     - 'Home' serves as the main page.
     - 'About' and 'Contact' are sections within the Home page, and clicking their respective links will scroll users directly to those sections.
     - 'Packages' directs users to a dedicated Packages page.
-    - 'Book Now'redirects users to the booking page.
+    - 'Book Now' redirects users to the booking page.

   - Additionally, the website includes a 404 error page, which appears when a user tries to access a non-existent page, and a success page, which is displayed after successfully submitting the booking form.
   - The website's logo is positioned on the left side of the navigation bar, while the links are aligned to the right.